 Traditional Southern Deviled Eggs are a classic for a reason!
-They’re simply the perfect side dish for any party, barbecue, cook-out, or holiday.
+They’re simply the perfect side dish for any party, barbecue, cookout, or holiday.
 This classic recipe is easy, quick, and delicious!

 This is the very recipe that I learned from my mama.
 It’s the same way that everyone I grew up with made deviled eggs.
 They’re creamy and tangy with just a hint of sweetness.
-I’ve been eating them for as long as I can remember and they’re one of BeeBop’s favorites, too.
+I’ve been eating them for as long as I can remember, and they’re one of BeeBop’s favorites, too.

 Deviled Eggs, also known as stuffed eggs, Russian eggs, or dressed eggs, are simply hard-boiled eggs that have been peeled, cut in half, and stuffed with a filling made from the egg yolks mixed with other ingredients such as mayonnaise and mustard.

-The term “deviled” in reference to food was in use in the 18th century with the first known print reference appearing in 1786.
+The term “deviled,” in reference to food, was in use in the 18th century, with the first known print reference appearing in 1786.
 In the 19th century, it began to be used most often with reference to spicy or zesty food, including eggs prepared with mustard, pepper, or other ingredients stuffed into the yolk cavity.

 Hope you enjoy this very simple, classic deviled egg recipe.

-❤️ Why You’ll Love This Recipe
+What You’ll Like About This Recipe

 - They’re so flavorful.
 That sweet-savory-tart combination of mayo, mustard, and pickle just can’t be beat!